-Town staff will host multiple Public Outreach Open Houses the last part of March.
-These Public Outreach Open Houses will consist of detailed maps of the 2018 maintenance work to let concerned residents know which streets will receive treatments and how it may affect them.
-Possible locations are schools, and community buildings within the East PMP area.
-Town Hall or the Library for the work in the downtown area.
+Town staff will host a Public Outreach Open House in mid-March.
+This Public Outreach Open House will consist of detailed maps of the 2019 maintenance work to let concerned residents know which streets will receive treatments and how it may affect them.
+Possible locations are schools, and community buildings within the West PMP area.
 These are tentative locations.
 Actual locations will be communicated on the Public Outreach Open House mailer.
-Staff plans to coordinate with neighborhood Home Owners Association's (HOA) to attend their meetings.
-Staff will present detailed maps of the 2018 maintenance.
-Possible HOA's are Founders Village, and Castlewood Ranch.
+Staff plans to coordinate with neighborhood Home Owners Association's (HOA).
 Furthermore, press releases will be published before the start of PMP construction season to notify the public of work locations and dates.